Housing Affordability Requires a Community-Wide Approach

 The last point is to be more explicit about why society needs mixed-income housing.

-Social science researchers later discovered dramatically improved outcomes for the families that had been relocated to the suburbs.
-Children did far better in school and were more likely to graduate, and parents became more prosperous as well.
-Even though initially the families dispersed from urban public housing had difficulty adapting if they went to suburbs, the long-term results were very positive.
-The results inspired a national Moving To Opportunity program, which simply hasn't been pursued aggressively enough.
+At first social science researchers reported dramatically improved outcomes for households that moved to the suburbs.
+They thought children did far better in school and were more likely to graduate, and that parents became more prosperous as well.
+These glowing research reports, later discredited on the grounds of poor methodology, inspired a national Moving To Opportunity program, which simply hasn't been pursued aggressively enough.

-Certainly you can address housing affordability enough that people who work in your city can afford to live there.
-If you are more wealthy than your workforce, you can definitely afford an architect to prepare some concepts and renderings that will push developers in the right direction.
+Certainly you can promote housing affordability to the degree that people who work in your city can afford to live there.
+Indeed you can require it through inclusion in your comprehensive plan and strict adherence to the plan.
+If your residents are more wealthy than your workforce, you can definitely afford an architect to prepare some concepts and renderings that will push developers in the right direction.
 There are many exciting, colorful, and beautiful prototypes in Europe and the rest of the world that don't cost a fortune.
 I think we can provide housing affordability, compared to wages, in every community in America.